 We actively monitor seller and servicer performance, including compliance with our standards.
 We maintain approval standards for our seller/servicers, which include requiring our sellers to maintain an inhouse quality control program with written procedures that operates independently of the seller's underwriting and origination functions.
-We monitor servicer performance using our Servicer Success Scorecard and periodically review our seller/servicers' operational processes.
-We also periodically change seller/servicer guidelines based on the results of our mortgage portfolio monitoring, if warranted.
+We monitor servicer performance using our Servicer Success Scorecard.
+In addition, we perform servicing and Mortgage modification quality control reviews on selected servicers through random sampling of delinquent Mortgages and executed Mortgage modifications.

 We summarize below certain of our Mortgage purchase standards and servicing policies.
-This summary, however, is qualified in its entirety by any applicable mortgage purchase documents, servicing agreements and supplemental disclosures.
-Our Mortgage purchase standards and servicing policies are generally set forth in our Guide, which is located on AllRegs Online at www.icemortgagetechnology.com/allregs.
+This summary, however, is qualified in its entirety by any applicable Mortgage purchase documents, servicing agreements and supplemental disclosures.
+Our Mortgage purchase standards and servicing policies are generally set forth in our Guide. which is located on AllRegs Online at www.icemortgagetechnology.com/allregs.
 We amend our Guide and our purchase standards and servicing policies from time to time.
 Thus, it is possible that not all of the Mortgages in a particular Pool are subject to the same purchase standards.
-Moreover, the standards described in the current Guide may not be the same as the standards that applied when Mortgages in a particular Pool were originated.
+Moreover, the standards and policies described in the current Guide may not be the same as the standards and policies that applied when Mortgages in a particular Pool were originated.
 In addition, we may waive or modify our eligibility and underwriting requirements or policies when we purchase Mortgages.
+We may also waive or modify our servicing policies with respect to certain Mortgages.
 We also may undertake initiatives to evaluate potential changes to our underwriting requirements or policies; Mortgages sold to us under an initiative may be subject to different underwriting requirements or policies than other Mortgages sold to us.
+Similarly, we may undertake initiatives to evaluate potential changes to our servicing policies; Mortgages subject to a servicing initiative may be subject to different servicing policies than other Mortgages.

 We have been required by FHFA to align certain of our Mortgage purchase offerings and servicing practices with Fannie Mae to achieve market acceptance of the UMBS.
-Prior to the implementation of the UMBS, we and Fannie Mae had aligned certain standards for servicing non-performing Mortgages owned or backing mortgage-backed securities guaranteed by the Enterprises under the FHFA-directed servicing alignment initiative.
+FHFA's UMBS Rule requires Fannie Mae and Freddie Mac to align programs, policies and practices that affect the prepayment rates of their TBA-eligible mortgage-backed securities.
+Prior to the implementation of the UMBS, we and Fannie Mae had aligned certain standards for servicing non-performing Mortgages owned or backing mortgage-backed securities under the FHFA-directed servicing alignment initiative.